 Word choice issues don’t fit in as grammar or punctuation problems, as they may not be “technically” wrong.
 However, many word choice problems will bore, annoy, or confuse your readers.
+Here is a rundown of the most common issues.

 Repetition of words, phrases, or ideas